1 - AWS Deployment

 If your users will be accessing the web interface via a reverse proxy (e.g. such as StrongDM), then be sure to set the reverseProxyUrl field to reflect the URL they will actually enter into their browser to access Atolio, which will be different to the hostname defined in lumen_domain_name.
 Leave this field empty if not using a reverse proxy.

-You should have all variables within the OIDC block configured.
-Now you can create the infrastructure and deploy the k8s cluster.
-From the ’terraform/aws’ directory:
+Once you have all variables configured, you can create the infrastructure and deploy the k8s cluster.
+From the deploy/terraform/aws directory:

 ./scripts/create-infra.sh --name=deployment-name